sagemath/trac_to_gh/Issue 7018.md

 # Issue 7018: Looking for trees with search_doc("tree") is a bad idea

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7018

 Original creator: ncohen